Recovery as an atheist

 What happens when you don’t believe in God or a higher power?

-This can be a problematic point when you sit in a room, and someone says “the blood of Jesus” as the only way to do it.
+This can be a problematic point when you sit in a meeting, and someone says “the blood of Jesus” as the only way to do it.
 Or when you realize that the 12 steps of AA explicitly refer to God, a Higher Power or Him.

 But this should not discourage you.